dkovvuri/cdk-examples/cw_alarm/python/README.md

 # CDK Project for creating a CloudWatch Alarms using Math Expressions

+## Set the EC2 Instance for which a Network Throughput Monitor needs to be created.

 To manually create a virtualenv on MacOS and Linux:

 ```